UPPMAX/HPC-python/docs/day2/pandas.rst

 All of the arithmetic operators can be applied in reverse order by adding ``r`` after the ``.`` For example, if ``df1.div(df2)`` is equivalent to ``df1/df2``, then ``df1.rdiv(df2)`` is equivalent to ``df2/df1``

-**Comparative Methods.** Binary comparative operators work normally when comparing a DataFrame/Series to a scalar, but to compare two Pandas data structures element-wise, comparison methods are required.
+**Comparative Methods.** Binary comparative operators work normally when comparing a DataFrame/Series to a scalar, but to compare any two Pandas data structures element-wise, comparison methods are required.
 After any comparative expression, scalar or element-wise, you can add ``.any()`` or ``.all()`` once to aggregate along the column axis, and twice to get a single value for the entire DataFrame.

 =================  =================
 Pandas Method      Scalar Equivalent